Assistant Professor of Musicology

-In addition to pursuing an active research program, Dr. Walker is the Editorial Assistant for the Journal of the American Musicological Society.
+In addition to pursuing an active research program, Dr. Walker is a former Editorial Assistant for the Journal of the American Musicological Society.
 She serves on numerous committees of the AMS, on the Editorial Board for the Music Criticism Network, and is an honorary member of the Centro Studi Opera Omnia Luigi Boccherini (Lucca, Italy).
 She has been a WVU Honors Faculty Fellow (2021–22), a WVU Humanities Center Fellow (2023–24), and is a recipient of a fellowship from the West Virginia Humanities Council.
 She also received the College of Creative Arts Outstanding Faculty Research and Creative Activity Award in 2023.
 Walker is also an active member of the France: Musiques, Cultures, 1789–1914 network and is the Program Chair and President-Elect of the Allegheny Chapter of the American Musicological Society.
 Prior to coming to WVU, Walker was a Visiting Professor at North Carolina Central University and was an adjunct professor at East Tennessee State University and Hopkinsville Community College.